 Public health officials point to regional disparities in the concentration of SUS services as a major challenge for effective and equitable care.
 Most services and medical professionals focus on urban areas, particularly in the wealthier Southeast.
 As such, some rural Brazilians, especially those living in the North and Northeast, have difficulty accessing quality care in a timely manner.
-Likewise, working-class Brazilians in urban centers, particularly in favelas (shanty towns, see p.
-2 of Family and Kinship), often encounter more difficulty accessing care than counterparts in wealthier parts of the same cities.
-To remedy this disparity, the government has invested in health outposts in disadvantaged communities and instituted programs such as Bolsa Familia (Family Stipend), which provides cash transfers to mothers in exchange for participating in vaccination drives and ensuring children attend school, among other requirements (see p.
-3 of Economics and Resources).
+Likewise, working-class Brazilians in urban centers. particularly in favelas (shanty towns, see Family and Kinship). often encounter more difficulty accessing care than counterparts in wealthier parts of the same cities.
+To remedy this disparity. the government has invested in health outposts disadvantaged communities and instituted programs such as Bolsa Família (Family Stipend), which provides cash transfers to mothers in exchange for participating in vaccination drives and ensuring children attend school, among other requirements (see Economics and Resources).